 Some people who have been through a life-threatening situation may be affected by post-traumatic stress disorder.
 This could be a natural disaster such as a flood or bushfire, a serious accident, or an assault.
-Post-traumatic stress disorder can be recognised by a range of signs and symptoms and may need professional support.
+Post-traumatic stress disorder can be recognised by a range of signs and symptoms experienced over an extended time period, and may need professional support.

 Even if you don’t feel like you are doing ‘enough’ be assured that your support is helping them recover, even if you cannot see any immediate effects.
-Often just sitting with a person over a cuppa, or inviting them to go for a walk with you can be of great benefit.
+Often just sitting with a person over a cuppa, letting them know you are thinking of them, or inviting them to go for a walk with you can be of great benefit.
+Encourage them to look after themselves by getting plenty of sleep, eating well, keeping physically active and finding ways to relax.

 Helping friends and family after a traumatic or distressing event can be difficult, but you can help.
 It’s always a good idea to ask the person how you can best support them through the trauma.
 Listening, talking and practical assistance are all important ways to help.
 It may take some time before people feel ready to talk about the event.
 Maintain contact over the long term, when the first rush of community support may have passed.
 Make sure you follow through on any support you promise.